Skip to main content

 Chicago Construction Workforce Equity Ordinance

 The unionized construction trades offer Chicagoans a proven pathway to economic security, providing workers with marketable skills, competitive wages, and full benefits.
-However, there are systemic barriers that have historically excluded women and people of color – particularly Black individuals – from this workforce.
-The result: in Cook County less than 5% of apprentices are women, and only 6% of Chicago construction workers are African Americans.
+However, there are systemic barriers that have historically excluded women and people of color, particularly Black individuals, from this workforce.
+Recent data retrieved from Freedom of Information Act (FOIA) requests from the years 2023 to 2024 shows that approximately 6% of work hours on City-managed construction projects are performed by women, and fewer than 12% are performed by African Americans.
 Data also shows that two-thirds of minority and women apprentices drop out of union apprentice programs prior to completion.

 Now is the time for the City Council to act and implement policies that provide solutions to racial and gender inequities in the construction trades.